In this section

 Auditing:

-Annually the school fund documentation and bank statements will be audited by an independent person, approved by the governors.
+Annually the school fund will be audited by an independent person, approved by the governors.
 The audit of the school fund must be done within 6 months of the year end.

 The auditor is responsible for:

-Once the audit has been finalised an Audit Certificate is required to be completed.
-If an auditor has any doubts concerning a particular area but does not consider that it will affect the production of satisfactory accounts then the certificate can be completed with any reservations shown in the space provided or clearly appended.
+Once the audit has been finalised an Audit Certificate is required to be completed and signed.
+If the auditor has any doubts concerning a particular area but does not consider that it will affect the production of satisfactory accounts then the certificate can be completed with any reservations shown in the space provided or clearly appended.
+The signed auditor’s certificate is to be forwarded to the School Finance Team at the Local Authority.

 Statement of Intent Approval: